droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>You soon realize, however, that you’re not alone.
 Five figures shamble or stand aimlessly within the clearing, their clothes muddied and torn and their flesh just beginning to turn pallid and gray. </p>
 </div>

-The five figures are **[Plague Zombies](https://2e.aonprd.com/Monsters.aspx?ID=3250)**.
+The five figures are **zombies**.
 They also match the descriptions of the Lansten family provided by the scouts—two parents, a young girl, and two young boys.

 The players can attempt to lure the zombies away from the clearing; given the zombies’ low intelligence, doing so should be reasonably easy.
 Alternatively, the players can attempt to ambush and attack the zombies to destroy them altogether.